Percolation transition for random forests in $d\geq 3$: The observable renormalisation group flow

 \subsection{Observable coupling constants}

-As in the proofs in Section~\ref{sec:suscept}, we amend the Grassmann algebra by two observable fields.
-Now, however, the additional fields are not constant in space but rather are localised at two points $a,b\in\Lambda$.
-For the two point function $\avg{\bar\psi_a\psi_b}$ (which we call `Case~(1)'), the additional fields $\sigma_a$ and $\bar\sigma_b$ are two additional Grassmann variables that anticommute with each other and the $\psi,\bar\psi$.
-For the quartic correlation function $\avg{\bar\psi_a\psi_a\bar\psi_b\psi_b}$ (called `Case~(2)'), the additional fields $\sigma_a$ and $\sigma_b$ are nilpotent commuting variables, i.e., they commute with each other and the $\psi,\bar\psi$.
-For convenience when discussing symmetries, we will assume these variables are realised by introducing two additional Grassmann variables $\bar\vartheta_x, \vartheta_x$ at each vertex $x=a,b$ and letting $\sigma_x=\bar\vartheta_x\vartheta_x$.
+As in the proofs in Section~\ref{sec:suscept}, we amend the Grassmann algebra by two source fields.
+Now, however, the additional fields are not constant in space but rather are localised at two points $a,b\in\Lambda = \Lambda_{N}$.
+We distinguish between two cases:

+\emph{Case~(1).} For the two point function $\avg{\bar\psi_a\psi_b}$ (which we call `Case~(1)'), the additional source fields $\sigma_a$ and $\bar\sigma_b$ are two additional Grassmann variables that anticommute with each other and the $\psi,\bar\psi$.